bennesp/nscript/README.md

 Issue:

-    ant clean prebuilt
+    mvn package assembly:single

-and you will get a nice `nscript-*.zip` file ready to ship, unpack, send &co.
+and you will get a nice `target/nscript-*.{zip,gz,bz2}` file ready to ship, unpack, send &co.

-If you'd rather have your files installed in the top level folder, use:

-    ant clean install

 The build process should last less than a minute (much less).